 What’s the Big Deal?

-People like to criticise Jeremy Kyle and his show.
+People like to criticise Jeremy Kyle and his TV show.
 I’m not sure why.
 It’s easy to moralise from your armchair but I actually think Jeremy Kyle does a lot of good.
-For my readers in America, the format of The Jeremy Kyle Show is similar to shows like Maury, Jerry Springer etc. but Jeremy spends time interacting with the guests, shouting at them if necessary and provides an aftercare service run by Graham Stanier (a psychotherapist trained by Aaron Beck, the inventor of cognitive therapy).
+For my readers in America, the format of The Jeremy Kyle Show is similar to shows like Maury, Jerry Springer etc. but Jeremy spends time interacting with guests, shouting at them if necessary and provides an aftercare service run by Graham Stanier (a psychotherapist trained by Aaron Beck, the inventor of cognitive therapy).

 I think the show probably gets criticised because some of the people on it are vile.
 But we don’t criticise the news when it reports on criminals, instead we recognise that some aspects of our world aren’t nice.
 By all means be offended by the guests, but why attack Jeremy himself or his show?

 A few thousand years ago people used to watch Christians being eaten alive by lions.
 At least the people on The Jeremy Kyle Show are there by choice.
-Yes, there are people in the audience grinning and cheering when fights begin, but that’s normal human behaviour.
-Aspiring to be an argumentative person is probably not great but wanting to watch aggression is, as far as I can tell, no different from watching sporting events or action movies.
+Yes, there are people in the audience grinning and cheering when fights begin but that’s routine human behaviour.
+Aspiring to be an argumentative person is not great but wanting to watch aggression is, as far as I can tell, no different from watching sporting events or action movies.
 We like an adrenaline rush.
 What's the big deal?

 Doing Good Work